If you have started your credential assessment with CAPR, you may apply to the program. Credentialing should be completed by the program start date.

 I am an internationally trained physiotherapist with a Bachelors degree.
 Can I get my Master's degree through the bridging program at U of T?

-Yes, you will be issued a security key for the building once you are enrolled in the bridging program.
-Only those with security access and U of T photo ID will be able to use the study rooms after hours and on weekends throughout the year.
+Yes, you will be issued a security key for the building once you are registered and enrolled in the bridging program.
+Only those with security access and Department of Physical Therapy photo ID will be able to use the study rooms after hours and on weekends throughout the year.
+Please note, access times may change due to U of T policies and regulations.